-The terminal dividend and interest you receive may not immediately reflect the ups and downs in the asset share because of smoothing.
-We will try to even out some of the short-term fluctuations so that your payouts can remain stable.
-However, the extent of smoothing depends on the size of the fluctuations and also the profits or losses from smoothing in the past.
+The terminal dividend you receive may not immediately reflect the ups and downs in the asset share because of smoothing.
+We will try to even out some of the short-term fluctuations so that your terminal dividend can remain stable.
+However, the extent of smoothing depends on the size of the fluctuations and also the profit and loss from smoothing in the past.
 There may be circumstances we do not apply any smoothing as well.